Inspiraling binary charged black holes in an external magnetic field: Application of post-Newtonian dynamics in Einstein-Maxwell theory: Introduction

 A crucial yet underexplored aspect is the influence of external magnetic fields on charged black hole dynamics.
 Astrophysical environments are permeated by magnetic fields spanning an enormous range of scales and strengths \cite{Kronberg:1993vk,Durrer:2013pga,Subramanian:2015lua}.
 From the $\sim 10^{-6}$ G fields in galactic halos \cite{Beck:2015jta} to the $\sim 10^{15}$ G fields near magnetars \cite{Kaspi:2017fwg}, these fields are ubiquitous features of the cosmic landscape.
 For charged black holes moving through such magnetized environments, the Lorentz force fundamentally alters the orbital dynamics, breaking the symmetries that govern neutral binary evolution.

 Accurate gravitational wave template construction requires incorporating all relevant physical effects to the appropriate PN order.
-The PN formalism, based on systematic expansions in the characteristic velocity $v/c$ and gravitational potential $GM/rc^2$, has been extensively developed for neutral binaries \cite{Blanchet:2013haa,Thorne:1980ru}.
-For charged systems, recent works have extended this framework to include electromagnetic interactions \cite{Henry:2023guc,Placidi:2025xyi}.
-However, the coupling to external electromagnetic fields—a generic feature of realistic astrophysical environments remains largely unexplored within the PN framework.
+The PN formalism, based on systematic expansions in the characteristic velocity $v/c$ and gravitational potential $GM/rc^2$, has been extensively developed for neutral binaries \cite{Blanchet:2013haa,Thorne:1980ru}. {Similar post-Newtonian techniques have been successfully applied to study compact binary dynamics in modified gravity theories, including recent systematic developments in Einstein-Cartan theory \cite{Battista:2022sci, Battista:2023znv,DeFalco:2024ojf}.} For charged systems, recent works have extended this framework to include electromagnetic interactions \cite{Henry:2023guc,Placidi:2025xyi}.
+However, the coupling to external electromagnetic fields-a generic feature of realistic astrophysical environments remains largely unexplored within the PN framework.
 This gap is particularly significant given that external fields can dominate over binary electromagnetic interactions in many astrophysical scenarios.

 In this work, we develop a PN treatment of binary charged black holes immersed in external magnetic fields.
 By incorporating the magnetic field interaction into the Einstein-Maxwell Lagrangian at first PN order, we derive the complete equations of motion accounting for both gravitational and electromagnetic effects.
 We demonstrate that external magnetic fields fundamentally alter the conservation laws, induce three-dimensional orbital motion, and leave distinctive signatures in the gravitational waveforms.
 Our analysis provides the theoretical foundation for using gravitational wave observations to probe both the charge of black holes and the magnetic field environments in which they evolve.
 The paper is organized as follows.
 In Section \ref{sec:action}, we construct the PN Lagrangian for a spinless two-body system in Einstein-Maxwell theory (EMT), incorporating the interaction with an external uniform magnetic field.
 Section \ref{sec:solution} presents the solutions to the equations of motion, analyzing the evolution of energy, linear momentum, and angular momentum, with detailed comparisons between magnetized and non-magnetized systems.
 In Section \ref{sec:waveform}, we compute the gravitational waveforms and quantify the magnetic field imprints through matched filtering analysis.
 Finally, Section \ref{sec:conclusion} summarizes our findings and discusses their implications for gravitational wave astronomy and multi-messenger observations.